Citywideiowa0/CGApp/README.md

-# CGApp: Application for Connecting Grinnellians Tutors
+# Personal Project: Application for Connecting Grinnellians Tutors

 This app is a personal project in progress.